javiermolsanz/udacity-c3/README.md

 ## Project Introduction

-Here is a partially built-out game that races cars—your job is to complete it!
-Throughout the game logic, you will find _"TODO"_ comments that must be completed in order for the game to work.
-You are going to use the asynchronous skills you gained in the course to fill in the blanks in this game.

-The game mechanics are this: you select a player and track, the game begins and you accelerate your racer by clicking an acceleration button.
-As you accelerate so do the other players and the leaderboard live-updates as players change position on the track.
-The final view is a results page displaying the players' rankings.
+This project is the third one of the nano Intermediate Javascript Nanodegree Program https://www.udacity.com/course/intermediate-javascript-nanodegree--nd032.
+The goal of this project is to demonstrate the understanding of asynchronous javascript through the usage of promises and async/await syntax.
+The starter code provides an API that has to be consumed by the front-end.
+I've made the application my own by customising it with footbal theme.
+Once you select a player and a stadium you need to click the accelerate button as fast as you can to get to the top of the leadership board.

 The game has three main views: